vswapna3202/lm-code-testing-react-components-aliens/activities/activity_1.md

 ### Step 1 - Check out the sample project provided by the aliens

-If you've run the project already using `npm/yarn start` you'll have seen there's a form header, but no actual form.
+If you've run the project already using `npm start` you'll have seen there's a form header, but no actual form.

 Let's see if they've left us any tests.